shlomif/PySolFC/README.md

 - Music
  - Copy some music files (mp3 for example) to ~/.PySolFC/music/

- - Original PySol music can be download from: ftp://ibiblio.org/pub/linux/games/solitaires/pysol-music-4.40.tar.gz
+ - Original PySol music can be downloaded from: ftp://ibiblio.org/pub/linux/games/solitaires/pysol-music-4.40.tar.gz

 - Cardsets